Jstreetman/mern_crud/README.md

 npm install
 npm start

-# What's New In 1.0.3
+# What's New In 1.0.4

-Added Backend for login component removed dockerfiles
+Added handle logout for NewsNavbar Component